 8. STORE (DRY) WOOD CORRECTLY

-Storing your wood neatly in a container by your fireplace will not only be more aesthetically pleasing, it will also ensure that insects and other pests don’t decide to make it their home!
+Storing your wood neatly in a container by your fireplace will not only be more aesthetically pleasing, but it will also ensure that insects and other pests don’t decide to make it their home!
 The Megamaster 280 Log Bucket with two convenient carry handles is perfect for the job.
-If you want a larger wood storage container with ventilation holes for quicker drying, consider our modern-look Megamaster Log Box.
+If you want a larger wood storage container with ventilation holes for quicker drying, consider our modern-look Megamaster Square Firewood Holder.

 On the subject of wood, make sure you buy dry firewood, as burning green wood will result in lots of smoke, soot up your chimney and create a fire hazard.
 Remember to always buy wood from alien or invasive tree species, to protect our indigenous trees.